UCL DEPARTMENT OF COMPUTER SCIENCE

 EDITORIAL BOARDS

-I currently serve on the editorial boards of the following journals: Proteins: Structure, Function and Bioinformatics, Advances in Bioinformatics, BioData Mining and PLoS ONE.
+I have served on the editorial boards of the following journals: Proteins: Structure, Function and Bioinformatics, Advances in Bioinformatics, BioData Mining and PLoS ONE.

 icon3